-Warranty for this software product is provided by DIG-ITAL with the purchase of a license for the product as defined in the Networks Products Limited Warranty.
+Warranty for this software product is provided by DIGITAL with the purchase of a license for the product as defined in the "Networks Products Warranty and Service Information".

 The above information is valid at time of release.
-Please contact your local DIGITAL office for the most up-to-date information.
+Please contact your local Cabletron Systems office for the most upto-date information.

-- ® AIX, AT, and IBM are registered trademarks of International Business Machines Corporation. - R Apple, AppleTalk, and Macintosh are registered trademarks of Apple Computer, Inc. - In the second second - ® Microsoft, MS-DOS, and Windows 95 are registered trademarks of Microsoft Corporation.

-- ® NetWare and Novell are registered trademarks of Novell, Inc. - ® SecurID and Security Dynamics are registered trademarks of Security Dynamics. - ® UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. - [TM] BSD is a trademark of the University of California, Berkeley, CA. - [TM] Kerberos is a trademark of the Massachusetts Institute of Technology. - [TM] NetBIOS is a trademark of Micro Computer Systems, Inc. - [TM] PostScript is a registered trademark of Adobe Systems, Inc. - [TM] Powerbook is a trademark of Apple Computer, Inc. - [TM] SCO is a trademark of Santa Cruz Operations, Inc.
+- [R] AIX, AT, and IBM are registered trademarks of International Business Machines Corporation. - [R] Apple, AppleTalk, and Macintosh are registered trademarks of Apple Computer, Inc. - [R] Defender is a registered trademark of AssureNet Pathways, Inc. - [R] HP-UX is a registered trademark of Hewlett-Packard Company. - [R] Intel is a registered trademark of Intel Corporation. - [R] Microsoft, MS-DOS, and Windows 95 are registered trademarks of Microsoft Corporation. - [R] NetWare and Novell are registered trademarks of Novell, Inc. - [R] SecurID and Security Dynamics are registered trademarks of Security Dynamics. - [R] S/Key is a registered trademark of Bell Communications Research, Inc.

+[R] UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd.

+[TM] BSD is a trademark of the University of California, Berkeley, CA.

+[TM] Kerberos is a trademark of the Massachusetts Institute of Technology.

+[TM] NetBIOS is a trademark of Micro Computer Systems, Inc.

+[TM] PostScript is a registered trademark of Adobe Systems, Inc.

+[TM] Powerbook is a trademark of Apple Computer, Inc.

+[TM] SCO is a trademark of Santa Cruz Operations, Inc.

-- [TM] SunOS is a trademark of Sun Microsystems, Inc. - $^{\mbox{\tiny TM}}$ WatchWord is a trademark of RACAL-Guardata, Inc. - [TM] Windows NT is a trademark of Microsoft Corporation. - The DIGITAL logo, CI, clearVISN, DEC, DECbridge, DECconnect, DEChub, DECnet, DECrepeater, DECserver, DECstation, DECsystem, DELNI, DEMPR, DIG-ITAL, HUBwatch, LA, LAT, LXY, MicroVAX, MicroVAX I, OpenVMS, PATHWORKS, RX23, RX33, ThinWire, UL-TRIX, VAX, VAXcluster, VAXserver, VAXstation, VT100, VT300, VT330 are trademarks of Digital Equipment Corporation.
+[TM] SunOS is a trademark of Sun Microsystems, Inc.

+[TM] WatchWord is a trademark of RACAL-Guardata, Inc.

+[TM] Windows NT is a trademark of Microsoft Corporation.

+[TM] DIGITAL, the DIGITAL logo, CI, clearVISN, DEC, DECbridge, DECconnect, DEChub, DECnet, DECrepeater, DECserver, DECstation, DECsystem, DELNI, DEMPR, DIGITAL, HUBwatch, LA, LAT, LXY, MicroVAX, MicroVAX I, OpenVMS, PATHWORKS, RX23, RX33, ThinWire, ULTRIX, VAX, VAXcluster, VAXserver, VAXstation, VT100, VT300, VT330 are all trademarks of Digital Equipment Corporation.